PawanRajwar/GUI_TO_DO_LIST/README.md

 ### 5. Search Functionality:
 - The search entry box allows users to filter tasks by entering keywords.
 The search_tasks() function compares the input with each task description, updating the Listbox to show only matching tasks.

+### 6. Button Styling and Layout:
+- Buttons are grouped within frames to maintain a clean and organized layout.

+- Buttons are styled with a modern look, using specific colors and fonts consistent with the app’s theme.

+- Add Task, Delete Task, Clear All, and Search buttons provide intuitive access to the main features.